-(A) General
+A. General.

-- (1) The impact of proposed development on any of the following features shall be determined prior to the issuing of any zoning permit.
-The development shall conform to the relevant criteria as listed below: - a.
-Wetlands: as defined in the Vermont Wetlands Regulations - b.
-Aquifer Protection Zone(s); See Table 2.6 - c.
-Flood Hazard Areas; See Table 2.7 - d.
-Shoreline Protection; See Table 2.8 - e.
-Ridgeline Areas; See Table 2.9 - f.
-Steep Slopes: - i) For excavation and filling in areas to be disturbed with slopes greater than 15%, an erosion control plan for the disturbed area must be submitted with the permit application.
+(1) The impact of proposed development on any of the following features shall be determined prior to the issuing of any zoning permit.
+The development shall conform to the relevant criteria as listed below:

+- (a) Wetlands: as defined in the Vermont Wetlands Regulations.

+- (b) Aquifer protection zone(s); See Table 2.6.

+- (c) Flood Hazard Areas; See Table 2.7.

+- (d) Shoreline Protection; See Table 2.8.

+- (e) Ridgeline Areas; See Table 2.9.

+- (f) Steep slopes:

+[1] For excavation and filling in areas to be disturbed with slopes greater than 15%, an erosion control plan for the disturbed area must be submitted with the permit application.

-- ii) Excavation, filling and development in areas to be disturbed with slopes in excess of 25% is not allowed except for the installation of lines for utility, septic, and water services. - g.
-Endangered Species Development in areas identified on the latest Vermont Natural Heritage Endangered Species maps shall be reviewed and approved by the appropriate state or federal agency prior to the issuing of a permit. - h.
-Vernal Pools No development is permitted within 50 feet of a vernal pool identified on the Norwich Conservation Commission Vernal Pool Inventory.
+[2] Excavation, filling and development in areas to be disturbed with slopes in excess of 25% is not allowed except for the installation of lines for utility, septic, and water services.

+(g) Endangered species.
+Development in areas identified on the latest Vermont Natural Heritage - Endangered Species maps shall be reviewed and approved by the appropriate state or federal agency prior to the issuing of a permit.

+(h) Vernal pools.
+No development is permitted within 50 feet of a vernal pool identified on the Norwich Conservation Commission Vernal Pool Inventory.